sumaaithal/sentiment_analysis/README.md

 # sentiment_analysis
-amazon reviews  are used to perform sentiment analysis using vader sentiment analysis
+user posts are used from several social networking platform to perform sentiment analysis using vader sentiment analysis python setiment intensity analyser library